mark-hoy/tiny-m-build/README.md

 The bottom extrusions have 50mm of space to the bottom of the uprights.
 The back is 26mm on the side beams for a total of 26mm + 20mm total (from the back beam).

+## Top
+While I really like the way the hinged TopHat works, I think I'll go with taller side panels, a taller door panel and a fixed top.
+I haven't had to have access to the top since I built it.
+I will re-use the hinged top-hat basic sizes though as the connection into the rails via the M5 is solid.

 ## Hinged TopHat
-I really like the way the hinged TopHat works and the two positions it can stay in Need to determine the # of Mitsumu 2020 beams to order.
+The hinged top hat has two positions it can stay in.
 There is a 2020 TopHat for V0 that I've patterned the following on (was at https://github.com/gsl12/Tiny-M/tree/master/STLs/usermods/2020_Hinged_TopHat_Print)

 **The following measurements have not been verified in an actual build.**\